jtortorelli/cineaste-lume/src/people/arishima-ichiro.md

     year: 1966
 ---

-Apprenticed under comedic actor Tamura Kunio in 1933

-Toured with various comedy troupes during WWII before shooting to fame with a breakout performance on NHK Radio's Sunday entertainment program.
+Arishima Ichirô apprenticed under comedic actor Tamura Kunio in 1933.
+He toured with various comedy troupes during World War II before shooting to fame with a breakout performance on NHK Radio's *Sunday Entertainment Board* (*Nichiyô Gorakuban*).

-Debuted in film in 1947 and joined Toho in 1955.

-Starred in several long running comedy series including <i>Company President</i>, <i>Crazy Cats</i>, and <i>Young Guy</i>.
+He made his film debut in 1947 and joined Toho in 1955, where he became a household name.
+Often referred to as "The Japanese Chaplin," Arishima starred in several long-running comedy series, including the *Company President* (*Shachô*) series and the *Young Guy* (*Wakadaishô*) series.

+Internationally, he is best known for his role as the frantic publicity director Mr. Tako in *King Kong vs. Godzilla* (1962).
-Became a free agent after his Toho contract expired in 1972.

-Continued appearing in television and theater until declining health forced him to withdraw.
+Arishima became a free agent after his Toho contract expired in 1972.
+He continued appearing in television and theater until declining health forced him to withdraw.